 - Develop a mission statement (refine and rewrite until it is crystal clear).

 - Why are you committed to this mission?
 How will you show your commitment?

 - Why is this mission important to your audience?

 - Use the above information to create an elevator pitch (a few sentences to explain your company and passion to a prospect in 30 seconds or less!).
 Refine and edit until you have it down pat and feel 100% confident in your pitch.

 - List three supporting points/benefits for your elevator pitch.

 - List three examples/stories/facts that support this pitch (good to have this in your back pocket for when the prospect asks you for more information).

-- Use your elevator pitch as a foundation to write a 15 word or less power statement.
-Explain your company vision and services in 15 words or less.
-(This is a great sentence to use in your social network bio section which usually allows for 140 characters or less.)
+- Use your elevator pitch as a foundation to write a 15-word or less power statement.
+Explain your company’s vision and services in 15 words or less.
+(This is a great sentence to use in your social media bio section, which usually allows for 140 characters or less.)

-- Finally, use your power statement to develop a new branding tagline which needs to be 5 words or less ideally, no more than 7 words.
+- Finally, use your power statement to develop a new branding tagline (this needs to be 5 words or less ideally, no more than 7 words).

 If you follow this sequence (and all instructions above), you will feel more empowered than you ever have about the direction of your business.
 You will have renewed energy and confidence to become the industry authority and expert in your niche.
 I would suggest you not take another step in your company unless it’s this one – everything stems from your message and branding tagline.